 If a contractor’s engagement is deemed to be ‘caught’, then the client will also be responsible for collecting income tax and NICs owed from the assignment.

 I thought there had already been a consultation?

 Yes, there was.
 Launched in May 2018, there was an initial consultation which asked whether or not the off-payroll legislation should be extended to the private sector at all.
 Given that the Government deemed the initial public sector rollout to have been a success, it is unsurprising that the Treasury concluded that an extension to the private sector would be a good idea.

 What happens now?

 This latest consultation (view the document here) aims to fine-tune the existing legislation – it “seeks to understand how best to implement the reform in the larger and more diverse private sector.”

 The document asks specifically for feedback relating to:

 - The scope of the reform – the Government intends to use statutory definition within the Companies Act to determine whether or not a corporate client is ‘small’ – 50 employees or less, annual turnover of £10.2m or less, and a balance sheet total no more than £5.1m (two or more of these conditions must be met to qualify as a ‘small’ company).
 However alternative options may need to be found for ‘non-corporate’ clients.

 - How should employment status determinations be passed down the labour supply chain, between clients, agencies, and contractors?
 What impediments are there to information flowing between all the parties in the chain?

-- Which parties in the chain are ultimately liable if HMRC find evidence of ‘non compliance’?
+- Which parties in the chain are ultimately liable if HMRC finds evidence of ‘non-compliance’?
 It appears as if the intermediaries (recruitment agencies) will be expected to carry this burden.